Donna LeMaitre BA (Hons), MBACP (Registered) Integrative Counsellor

 I want to ensure you feel confident enough to get in touch with me and share your experience and explore your feelings in an emphatic and non-judgmental space.
 Encouraging you to develop insight and understanding of your situation, while supporting you to gain control over your life.

 I work with my clients depending on their personal needs.
-I apply humanistic therapy, psychodynamic theory, mindfulness approaches, Motivational Interviewing or Cognitive Behavioural Therapeutic skills and theory during the counselling process.
+I apply Humanistic, Psychodynamic, Mindfulness approaches, Motivational Interviewing or Cognitive Behavioural Therapeutic skills and theory during the counselling process.
 If appropriate, I can work solely within any of these therapies.
 The key to a successful outcome is to build up the therapeutic relationship together.
 Our sessions are short or long term, at a pace that you feel comfortable with.

 Having experienced being a client in therapy myself I know how rewarding and sometimes challenging counselling can be.
 Coming out the other side with a new sense of identity and focus can be incredibly empowering.